Neha-Chiluka/tf/Chapter1-Introduction_to_MachineLearning_with_Tensorflow/lab2.md

 ```

-11. Print the Rank of the Matrix Variable
+2. Print the Rank of the Matrix Variable
 Use tf.rank() to get the rank of the matrix.

 `print(tf.rank(marks_matrix))`

-12. Print the Shape of the Matrix Variable as a Python List
+3. Print the Shape of the Matrix Variable as a Python List
 Print the shape of the matrix as a list.

 `print(marks_matrix.shape.as_list())
 `

+#### Task 5 - Create a Tensor Variable and print the Rank and shape of the Variable as Python List

-13. Create a Tensor Variable
+1. Create a Tensor Variable

 Use tf.Variable to create a 3D tensor (nested lists) for marks of students in multiple exams at different universities.